 If you or your dependent have a qualifying life event and documentation for it, follow the steps below to see quotes and add, remove, or change your insurance coverage (including adding or removing dependents).
 Most carriers require that you submit your changes within 30 days of the event date.

-Click the "What changes can I make with a QLE?" dropdown above to review the required documentation by QLE type.
+Click the "What changes can I make with a QLE?" dropdown below to review the required documentation by QLE type.

 If you're enrolling as a new hire or during your open enrollment, follow the steps in this article instead.